 \section{Conclusions and Outlook}

-The goal of this paper is to enable sub-percent control over (anti)neutrino energy distributions by improving the precision of artificial neutrino fluxes at low and high energies, we have performed a study of radiative corrections to the main (anti)neutrino production channels, i.e., pion, kaon, and muon decays.
-We have presented analytical expressions for (anti)neutrino energy spectra and have compared leading-order fluxes to $\mathrm{O} \left(\alpha \right)$ contributions.
-Since photons are not controlled at the neutrino production sources, we include radiation of all hard photons allowed by kinematics of the decay.
+The goal of this paper is to enable sub-percent control over (anti)neutrino energy distributions by improving the precision of artificial neutrino fluxes at low and high energies.
+Thus, we performed a study of radiative corrections to the main (anti)neutrino production channels, i.e., pion, kaon, and muon decays.
+Here we presented analytical expressions for (anti)neutrino energy spectra and compared leading-order fluxes to $\mathrm{O} \left(\alpha \right)$ contributions.
+Because experiments do not detect photons at the neutrino production sources, we included the radiation of all hard photons allowed by the kinematics of the decay.
 As proof-of-concept, we demonstrated the effect of radiative corrections on the scattering cross sections on $^{40} \mathrm{Ar}$ nucleus.
-All results are obtained in the rest frame of the decaying particle but can be easily boosted to the arbitrary rest frame performing the corresponding Lorentz boost.
+All our results were obtained in the rest frame of the decaying particle; however, the results could easily be reproduced for an arbitrary rest frame performing the corresponding Lorentz boost.

-Radiative corrections to decays of charged pseudoscalar mesons introduce a continuous and divergent near the (anti)neutrino endpoint component on top of the monochromatic tree-level spectra.
+Radiative corrections in decays of charged pseudoscalar mesons introduce a continuous and divergent near the (anti)neutrino endpoint component, on top of the monochromatic tree-level spectra.
 However, the relative intensity of the radiative tail is well below the strength of the monochromatic line.
-The flux-averaged coherent elastic neutrino-nucleus scattering cross section on $^{40} \mathrm{Ar}$ changes by the negligibly small amount of $6\times10^{-5}$ compared to the leading-order prediction when the same normalization is used both for radiatively corrected and tree-level predictions.
-Pion and kaon structure-dependent contributions are suppressed at least by two orders of magnitude compared to the leading point-like $\mathrm{O} \left(\alpha\right)$ QED effects and are irrelevant for the (anti)neutrino production mechanism.
+The flux-averaged coherent elastic neutrino-nucleus scattering cross section on $^{40} \mathrm{Ar}$ changes by the negligibly small amount of $6\times10^{-5}$ compared to the leading-order prediction, when the same normalization is used both for radiatively-corrected and tree-level predictions.
+Pion and kaon structure-dependent contributions are suppressed by at least two orders of magnitude compared to the leading point-like $\mathrm{O} \left(\alpha\right)$ QED effects and are irrelevant for the (anti)neutrino production mechanism.

-Radiative corrections to (anti)neutrino spectra from the muon decay are around $3-4$ permille in the dominant region of the neutrino flux.
+Radiative corrections to (anti)neutrino spectra from the muon decay are around $3$-$4$ permille in the dominant region of the neutrino flux.
 Such effects introduce the similar size of the distortion for the flux-averaged cross sections on the nuclear target.
-The relative correction diverges near the endpoint of the (anti)neutrino energy where the leading-order contribution vanishes resulting into finite physical observables at the fixed order of the perturbation theory.
+The relative correction diverges near the endpoint of the (anti)neutrino energy, where the leading-order contribution vanishes, resulting into finite physical observables at the fixed order of the perturbation theory.